biagios/pal-weather/README.md

-# Api.ai - sample webhook implementation in Python
+# API.AI (dialogflow.com) - sample webhook implementation in Python

 This is a copy of a really simple webhook implementation that gets API.AI (dialogflow.com) classification JSON and returns a fulfillment response.
 It has been modified to return Celsius temperature instead of Farenheit.